Aecori/RVCoPilot/README.md

 ```
 ```

-These examples are based on the provided schemas and represent typical data that might be used with these schemas.
+These examples are based on expected values, but are likely not contained in the actual database itself.